dn082/Project4/README.md

 ## DATA UNDERSTANDING/VISUALIZATION
 To explore the data, I used:
 - Elbow plot so I can see how it looks on a plot and be able to get the optimal number of clusters that is ideal for my project
-- After Algro clustering, I used a way so I can see the hierarchical merging of recipes with the Dendrogram
+- After Agglo clustering, I used a way so I can see the hierarchical merging of recipes with the Dendrogram
 - To see the top ingredients for each cluster, I used a bar chart to highlight which ingredients are most defining for that cluster, and that specific visualization makes it easy to see the main ingredient used for each cluster
 - I also made a PCA cluster scatter plot to show the cluster of recipes, which could show the similarity and differences in ingredients, along with which cluster each recipe belongs to.
 Also, to get a general idea of whether my clusters make sense.

 ## PREPROCESSING

 ## MODELING
+For this project, I applied both K Means and Agglomerative Clustering

 ## STORYTELLING/EVALUATION